 oooo“A government draft-to-bearer for a half-million pounds.”

 oooo“A half-million?
-How did you come by that kind of money if no one at headquarters knows?”
+How did you come by that kind of money if no one at COBRA knows?”

-oooo“I appropriated some of the money from the little caché in Al-Sa’di’s belongings when we searched his flat in Basra.
-Heroin money.
-All duly catalogued and stuck in an interest-bearing account ’til further notice.
+oooo“I borrowed some of the money from the little caché we discovered in Al-Sa’di’s belongings when we searched his flat in Basra.
+Heroin money: all duly catalogued and stuck in an interest-bearing account ’til further notice.

 oooo“You stole it.”